 With regard to feedback phenomena in language use, the human nervous system remains of primary reference, since neither linguistic competence nor linguistic performance are mere abstract entities, but are mediated by the physical structure of the human brain (Puppel, 1992).
 Program and feedback to become assessed for human neuro-behavioral priority, universalist tendencies in linguistics are analyzed with concern to natural language permanence and standards.
-Linguistic behavior to require the physical parameter of speech and writing, human sensory processing opens the consideration on the role of feedback in language use.
+Language behavior to require the physical parameter of speech and writing, human sensory processing opens the consideration on the role of feedback in language use.

 3.1.
 Sensory signal processing by the brain

 The brain works on sensory signal in a parallel-distributed manner.
 Sensory tissue converts impulses into graded and action potentials to be sent to input consolidating areas.
 The biological code the brain operates during processing differs materially from the input signal with which it corresponds.
 Integrating inputs, the brain does not translate the processing code back into the stimulus quality, compound brain codes to account for perception (Vander et al., 1985).

-The difference between sensory impulses and transmission codes compares with that between a sensory alteration and perception.
+The difference between sensory impulses and transmission codes compares with that between sensory alteration and perception.
 Afferent impulses of no conscious correlate most often become discarded, the term perception to apply to conscious recognition from neural input.
-Signal transfer in the brain is inseparable from signal interpretation, relayed processing to mean signal split into aspects communicable to specific neural sets (ibidem).
+Signal transfer in the brain is inseparable from signal interpretation, relayed processing to split signal into aspects communicable to specific neural sets (ibidem).

 For visual processing, brain frontal lobes integrate information on object identity to have arrived via temporal tissues; object spatial component has inputs from brain occipital and parietal areas.
 Inputs from retinal distinctive sites to reach specialized brain destinations simultaneously, lateral geniculate nuclei are important relay centers that assist focus.
 The nuclei support the thalamic function, brainstem and cerebellar patterns for eye and head coordination, fixation of gaze, and pupil constriction.
 Pupillary response can be an indicator for processing workload (Zimmer, 1993).